rik404/APPFLx-doc/web-usage/fed_config.md

 This page describes how the FL group (federation) leader can start an FL experiment on the web application.

 1. Log in to the [web application](https://appflx.link) by following the instructions. @ShellyRiver: link the signin page.

-2. You will see a dashboard after logging in.
+2. You will be directed to a dashboard page after signing in.
 The dashboard lists your **Federations** and your **Sites**.
-Specifically, federation refers to the FL group that you created and you are the group leader who can start FL experiments and access the experiment results.
-Site refers to the FL group that you are a member of.
-The federation leader is also a site of his own federation.
+Specifically, federation refers to the FL group that you created, namely, you are the group leader who can start FL experiments and access the experiment results.
+Site refers to the FL group of which you are a member.
+The federation leader is also a site of his own federation by default.

-3. Click **Create New Experiment** button next to the federation for which you want to start the experiment.
+3. Click **Create New Experiment** button next to the federation for which you want to start the FL experiment.
 This will lead you to the **Federation Configuration** page.

 4. **Client Endpoints** at the top of the page shows the status of client (site) funcX endpoints.
-Click the icon to see the details of the endpoint status.
-Only clients (sites) with active endpoint can join the FL experiment.
+Click the status icon to see the details of the endpoint status.
+Only clients (sites) with active endpoints will join the FL experiment.
 You can contact the client via email by clicking the email icon if the client endpoint is not active.

 5. For **Federation Algorithm**, we support the following federated learning algorithms.
 Choose one algorithm that you want to use.